 If you’re Self Employed in Beverley, there are still a lot of options available to you.
 It’s a good idea to get hold of your Accountant and speak to a mortgage broker in Beverley for mortgage advice.

-Yes and no, the Help to Buy Equity Loan is for new build properties only.
+It varies.
 The Forces Help to Buy can be a new or old property.

 There may be options available to you even if you have a poor credit score.
 Mortgage lenders are becoming increasingly competitive on criteria and many challenger banks are entering the market.
 Again, please seek mortgage advice from a reliable mortgage expert!